juanmanuelsanchez/ResumeMobil/README.md

-ResumeMobil
+ResumeMobil sepConcerns
 ===========

-Resume optimize for mobile devices
+Resume optimize for mobile devices with separation of concerns